rakshan-1/Walmart-Sales-Analysis_SQL-Project/README.md

 # Walmart-Sales-Analysis_SQL-Project

-# About
+## About

-This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of different products, customer behaviour.
-The aims is to study how sales strategies can be improved and optimized.
+This project explores Walmart Sales data to understand top-performing branches and products, sales trends of different products, and customer behavior.
+The aim is to study how sales strategies can be improved and optimized.
 The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.